SHPEUCF/shpeucfapp/README.md

   <img height="450" src="https://user-images.githubusercontent.com/2400215/45737941-92981200-bc08-11e8-80fc-978147db7a9a.png">
 </p>

-5. In Xcode, Product -> Clean
+5. In Xcode, Product -> Clean.
 6. In Xcode, Click on the project folder on the left side-bar.

 <p align="center">